-Bring spares: Compile a spares kit.
+Bring spares: Compile a spares list and kit.
 Things like fuses, alternators, points, plugs, fuel pumps, starters and relays can be easily replaced if you have the correct spares.
 Instead of waiting 24 hours plus for delivery, you may only spend 30 minutes fixing it.

 Wear layers: Don’t be surprised when it’s cold in the morning and warm by midday.
 Dress in layers, especially in an open car.
 You may want to bring hats, gloves, scarfs (or baffles) and even goggles.
+Don’t forget sunglasses.
 Ear plugs are useful too, to stop the wind whistling around your ears.

 Pack lightly: Don’t be that person struggling to carry too much luggage into the hotel each night.
 Pack clothes that don’t really need ironing and can be worn a few times or in different combinations – i.e. a shirt or that goes with all your trousers, or top that matches skirts.
 On our group tours we do ask that you dress smart-casually for group dinners – not jeans please.
 Don’t forget many of the hotels have laundry facilities.
 And remember, we’re all in the same position – little room and living out of a suitcase, so most of us will look slightly crumpled and outfits will be worn more than once, particularly on longer tours!